shenanikans/ctf-writeups/README.md

-# picoctf-writeups
+# ctf-writeups
-Pico CTF writeups and notes (for learning)
+CTF writeups and notes (for learning)